-Until finally after looking at these chairs for one day too many I had had enough.
+Until finally after looking at these chairs for one day too many I’d had enough.

-Sorry for the grainy picture but this is the kitchen from the Dunphy Family home featured on one of my all time fave shows Modern Family.
+Sorry for the grainy picture but this is the kitchen from the Dunphy Family home featured on one of our favorite shows, Modern Family.

-I have been lovin' on these chairs since day one and they even kind of look like my black ones.
+I have been loving on these chairs since day one and they even kind of look like my black ones.

-Ok a little match.Alright, I was pretty much afraid I was gonna make a mess of these too but I decided not to let fear stand in my way and I dragged the chairs to the garage two at a time to begin my process.
+Actually, I was pretty much afraid I was gonna make a mess of these too but I decided not to let fear stand in my way and I dragged the chairs to the garage two at a time to begin the process.

-I know this looks all seemless and junk but it wasn’t.
+I know this looks all seamless and junk but it wasn’t.

-These primed chairs sat in my garage for a good week before I even got to painting them.
+These primed chairs sat in my garage for a good week before I even got to paint them.

-I also knew I wanted chair pads on these because as cool as these chairs look they hurt your behind like no ones biz.
+I also knew I wanted chair pads on these because as cool as these chairs look they hurt your behind like no one’s business.